 We're looking forward to having a little one or two in the early spring.
 We don't cost very much to keep and love to trim the pond area so that it stays clean and neat.
 If you'd like to help save our breed by adopting one or two of our babies when we have them, that would be so great!

-If you can't have one of babies for your very own, would you consider sponsoring us?
+If you can't have one of our babies for your very own, would you consider sponsoring us?
 If so, please Click here - just $50 per month will keep one of us fed and $10 per month will pay the vet bill for one of us but you can choose any amount that fits your budget.
 If you would like to make your donation happen every month, please check the box on the paypal site that says, "Make this a monthly donation."
 Thank you so much!

 How we like to live and be handled...

 Goats need to feel comfortable and protected.
 A simple doghouse type of structure works well but a larger home is even nicer since they love to snuggle up together.

 Goats also enjoy having plenty of fresh timothy orchard hay and fresh water.
 To maintain the health of your goat you’ll have to maintain a clean,dry habitat.
 Contrary to public opinion, goats won't eat just anything and won't drink dirty water.
 If their treats drop on the ground, they won't eat them.

 SCI Goats are curious and sweet but a bit shy until they get to know you.
 You will want to move slowly and deliberately and not chase after them so that you build their trust.

 Fuzzy Faces Refuge is a member of the SCI Goat Foundation.
 If you would like to read more about San Clemente Goats, please follow this link.